MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

 ## Use a 3D image together with a real-world object

 You can create a 3D image that replicates an object (a machine, for example) or part of an object and use the image together with the real-world object.
 This works particularly well if the object is relatively flat.
-Using a 3D image this way offers the following advantages over attaching holograms directly to a real-world objct:
+Using a 3D image this way offers the following advantages over attaching holograms directly to a real-world object:

 - When you attach 3D pointers to an image, the pointers always stay in the exact same position relative to the image, so they're very precise.